tytydraco/yessleep/out/Youve_Never_Looked_Lovelier.md

 "It's cold and lonely there," Lucy said last night.
 "Why do you keep returning me to the lonely place?
 Am I in timeout?
 Is it because I didn't win?
 Is it because I'm not pretty enough?"

-So night after night I take her for a walk back to the cemetery, and I tuck her in.
+So night after night I walk her back to the cemetery, and I tuck her in.
 And then I go home and wait to do it all over.
 This new ritual of the macabre.

-But really I must go.
+But now I must go.
 I've been up later than usual, and I think I hear a scratching at the front door.
 It will soon be time to help Lucy with her makeup, or at least what's left of her.

 I was one of those pageant moms.
 And I suppose, in a way, I always will be...